ggoforth/cart-mean-stack/01/03-variables-and-primatives.md

 language.
 It's a container that can hold any kind of info, and then used again later.

+We use the `assignment operator` to give a variable a value.

 * Variables are storage for your data.
 * Variables are defined using the `var` keyword.
 * Multiple variables can be declared by comma separating multiple variable names.